fluidity-money/9lives.so/README.md

 are incorrect.
 This begins a stage of betting on the outcome.
 A voting ERC20 from OpenZeppellin is used as the wrapped asset.
 Lockup does the conversion.
 The outcome voting power is a linear curve that decays until the end of the voting period.
-Optimistic Infra Markets in progress are markets that are created which resolve after a period of 3 days.
+Optimistic Infra Markets in progress are markets that are created which resolve after a period of 3 days of calling.
+They can be called at any point after the calling deadline is set.
+They have support for an indeterminate state, which rolls the outcome back to the beginning.
 These markets are designed to be risk free positions that infrastructure providers can take to "call" an outcome based on the results of a text field.
 These text fields can be empty or purely textual (as is the case with a string), or a description of a oracle's requirement for voting.
 Losers that bet incorrectly in the Optimistic Infra Market have their funds slashed.
 After 3 days, a 2 day period begins where correct bettors can slash loser Infra Market predictions and receive the funds themselves.
 After this 2 day window (5 days has elapsed in total), a "ANYTHING GOES" period begins, where users can slash any bad bettors prediction without regard for their token position (as long as they bet correctly).
+If the contract passes a deadline that's set by the caller for calling, then emergency functionality must be called.

 ```mermaid
 stateDiagram